A Parent's Guide to Inhalant Abuse

 Inhalants are chemical vapors that alter the mind when breathed in.
 These extremely

-poisonous chemicals can cause death by suffocation and more commonly by triggering
+poisonous chemicals can cause death by triggering a rapid, irregular heartbeat.
+This

 More than 1,000 household products can harm the body when inhaled.
 Most act on the

 central nervous system.
 The National Institute on Drug Abuse organizes inhalants in these

 Volatile solvents.
 These change to vapor at room temperature.
 They include paint thinners and removers,

 dry-cleaning fluids, degreasers, gasoline, glues, correction fluids, and felt-tip

 Aerosols.
 These are sprays that contain propellants and solvents.
 They include spray paints,

 deodorant and hair sprays, vegetable oil sprays for cooking, and fabric protector

 Gases.
 These are gases used in household or commercial products.
 But they also include medical

 anesthesia products such as ether, chloroform, halothane, and nitrous oxide.
 Nitrous